n26/psd2-tpp-docs/doc/dedicated-pisp.md

 `https://www.tpp.com/redirect?code=dbtF5AqOApjjSnNF5TK3w3gaEPdwtV2&state=1fL1nn7m9a`

-Upon receiving this redirect, the TPP can make the following request can be made to retrieve the access and refresh tokens:
+Upon receiving this redirect, the TPP can make the following request to retrieve the access token:

 #### Sample Request